jsreport/docs/docs/xlsx.md

 The `xlsxCType` expects the `t` parameter to be set, it accepts one of the following values:

+- `s` - the cell type will be set to string
 - `b` - the cell type will be set to boolean
 - `n` - the cell type will be set to number